Do Go On - 361 - The Hollywood Bandit

 Yes.

-With the explosion of money came a lot of new banks
+With the explosion of money

-and with that came bank robbers.
+came bank robbers.

+Seattle experienced...
+Oh shit.
 I never thought about that.

 What's a bank robber without a bank?

+Exactly.
 Unemployed.

-You want to improve unemployment rates banks in seattle actually experienced hundreds of bank robberies in the 1990s so
+Seattle actually experienced hundreds of bank robberies in the 1990s.

-scott became fascinated with the robberies
+And Scott became fascinated with the robberies.

-and he thought as the banks were probably insured
+And he thought as the banks were probably insured

 and probably doing dodgy stuff for the customer's money anyway,